ontopia/ontopia/webapp-ontopoly-standalone/README.txt

 To get started do the following:

-  1. Check out Ontopia from subversion.
-See http://code.google.com/p/ontopia/source/checkout
+  1. Check out Ontopia from github.
+See https://github.com/ontopia/ontopia/

   2. Build the ontopia-engine jar file and deploy it to the local maven repository: